Underworld: Evolution: Plot

-Tanis reveals that Markus was the first vampire, one of the three sons of Macaro, the first immortal.
-Markus was bitten by a bat and metamorphosed into a vampire, while William was bitten by a wolf and became a werewolf.
-The third son remained human and gave rise to a line of mortal descendants including Michael, who turned into the first Lycan-Vampire hybrid.
-The first werewolves created by William were entirely animal and unable to return to their human forms.
-Due to William's destructiveness, Markus approached Viktor, then a dying mortal warlord, and offered to turn him and his army into vampires in exchange for tracking down and stopping William, and in destroying those he had infected.
+Tanis reveals that Markus was the first vampire, one of the three sons of Alexander Corvinus, the first immortal.
+Markus was bitten by a bat and metamorphosed into a vampire, while William was bitten by a wolf and metamorphosed into a werewolf.
+The third son remained human and gave rise to a line of mortal descendants including Michael, who became the first Lycan-Vampire hybrid.
+The first werewolves created by William were entirely feral and unable to return to their human forms.
+Due to William's destructiveness, Markus approached Viktor, then a dying mortal warlord, and offered to metamorphose him and his army into vampires in exchange for tracking down and stopping William, and destroying those he had infected.
+Viktor did not kill the brothers because he was led to believe that doing so would result in the immediate extinction of all vampires and Lycans.
 Tanis further reveals that Selene's father was the architect who built William's prison and that the pendant is the key.
-Viktor killed Selene's family because they knew the prison's location, but made Selene into a vampiress with the location of the prison encoded in her blood.
+Viktor killed Selene's family because they knew the prison's location, but metamorphosed Selene into a vampire with the location of the prison encoded in her blood.
+Tanis then refers Selene and Michael to Macaro for help.
 After Selene and Michael leave, Markus arrives and drinks Tanis' blood to learn Selene and Michael's location, killing Tanis.

-Selene and Michael visit Macaro, who refuses to assist Selene in killing his sons.
+Visiting Macaro, Selene and Michael discover he is Alexander Corvinus, the forefather to both the vampire and Lycan races.
+Alexander reveals that he has devoted his entire immortal life to keeping the Vampire-Lycan war a secret, and refuses to assist Selene in killing his sons.
 Markus arrives, fights Michael and impales him.
-He learns the location of William's prison by drinking Selene's blood, mortally wounds his father and obtains the other half of the pendant.
-He intends, with William, to rule the world as the god-like master of a race of vampire-Lycan hybrids.
-On Macaro's bidding, Selene drinks his blood, enhancing her physical strength and healing abilities to a level equivalent to that of a hybrid.
-Afterwards, Macaro blows up his ship, killing himself.
+He learns the location of William's prison by drinking Selene's blood before mortally wounding his father and obtaining the other half of the pendant.
+He mocks his father's refusal to help William, revealing that he intends, with William, to rule the world as the master of a race of vampire-Lycan hybrids.
+At Alexander's bidding, Selene drinks his blood, enhancing her physical strength and healing abilities to a level equivalent to that of a hybrid.
+Afterwards, Alexander blows up his ship, killing himself.

-Selene, aboard Macaro's helicopter, leads his cleaners to the prison to kill Markus, who has already freed William.
-In the ensuing battle, William bites the cleaners, turning them into werewolves.
-Michael, presumed dead, awakens and joins the fight, killing William by ripping his head off.
-Selene battles Markus and kills him by pushing him into the rotor blades of the cleaners' crashed helicopter.
+Selene, aboard Alexander's helicopter, leads his team to the prison to confront and destroy Markus, but he has already freed William.
+In the ensuing battle, Michael, presumed dead and carried aboard the helicopter, awakens and joins the fight in his hybrid form, killing William by ripping his head off.
+Selene engages Markus in hand-to-hand combat, killing him by pushing him into the rotor blades of the team's crashed helicopter.

-After the battle, Selene realizes that Alexander's blood granted her hybrid abilities, including being immune to the effects of sunlight, which is lethal to vampires.
+After the battle, Selene discovers that Alexander's blood granted her hybrid abilities, including being immune to the effects of sunlight, which is lethal to vampires.